ls1intum/thesis-template-typst/chapters/04/main.typ

 === Dynamic Model

-#rect(
+// #rect(
-  width: 100%,
+//   width: 100%,
-  radius: 10%,
+//   radius: 10%,
-  stroke: 0.5pt,
+//   stroke: 0.5pt,
-  fill: yellow,
+//   fill: yellow,
-)[
+// )[
-  Note: This subsection should contain dynamic UML diagrams.
+//   Note: This subsection should contain dynamic UML diagrams.
 These can be a UML state diagrams, UML communication diagrams or UML activity diagrams.*Important:* Make sure to describe the diagram and its rationale in the text. *Do not use UML sequence diagrams.*
-]
+// ]

-// Avoid using sequence diagrams, instead consider using activity or communication diagrams.

 We put the spotlight on messages.
-A message can be in three different states: Compose, sending, and failed.
+A message can be in three different states: compose, sending, and failed.
 When a user starts to write a message, it is in the compose state.
-When a user sends a message, it is in the sending state until that server acknowledges the message.
+When a user sends a message, it is in the state 'sending' until that server acknowledges the message.
-If the server does not acknowledge the message until after a timeout interval, then it failed to send.
+If the server does not acknowledge the message until after a timeout interval, then it fails to send.

-A user sends a message and that can cause notifications for other users.
+A user sends a message and that can cause push notifications for other users.
-We show the way of a notification in @ra-notifications-vision.
+We show the way to a notification in @ra-notifications-vision.
-A user can generally disable all notifications for a specific kind, e.g., all notifications for new messages in a conversations.
+A user can generally disable all notifications for a specific kind, e.g., all notifications for new messages in conversations.
 If they enable notifications for conversations, then they can mute individual conversations.
 If the user mutes a conversation, they do not receive messages.